awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Oracle.md

 # Upgrading the Oracle DB engine<a name="USER_UpgradeDBInstance.Oracle"></a>

 When Amazon RDS supports a new version of Oracle, you can upgrade your DB instances to the new version\.
-For information about which Oracle versions are available on Amazon RDS, see [Oracle database engine release notes](Appendix.Oracle.PatchComposition.md)\.
+For information about which Oracle versions are available on Amazon RDS, see [https://docs.aws.amazon.com/AmazonRDS/latest/OracleReleaseNotes/Welcome.html](https://docs.aws.amazon.com/AmazonRDS/latest/OracleReleaseNotes/Welcome.html)\.

 **Important**
 RDS for Oracle Database 11g is deprecated\.
 If you maintain Oracle Database 11g snapshots, you can upgrade them to a later release\.
 For more information, see [Upgrading an Oracle DB snapshot](USER_UpgradeDBSnapshot.Oracle.md)\.